 In these quantum decay events the particles don't come into being out of nothing.
-So the alleged exception to premise (1) isn't an exception to premise (1') as I have formulated it, which would require the universe to come into being out of nothing.
+So the alleged exception to premise (1) doesn't defeat premise (1') as I have formulated it, which would require the universe to come into being out of nothing.